l77l77/l77l77.github.io/_posts/2021-10-22-post-quote.md

 ![image](https://drive.google.com/uc?export=view&id=1EXFVPwcYwgXLaKQ7FWIOojPcjtMZzvvQ)

 The screens above show how messages are collected through a day of using the app.
 The user can input new messages in the bottom of the screen.
-Messages are then shown as a feed with older messages in the top and newer ones.
+Messages are then shown as a feed with older messages in the top and newer ones in the bottom.
 If there are new insights they will be shown at the start of the feed of a new day.

 ![image](https://drive.google.com/uc?export=view&id=1ZxrzpYRvDdxLAiePKRVHeg3qvcW78ned)

+Insights are also collected under the insights-tab.
+Here all relevant insights are stored to be viewed by the user, as well as up- or downvoted to give the user an opportunity to inform the algorithm.

 ![image](https://drive.google.com/uc?export=view&id=16pCyeGPfpdz_jnxpORzH6BUDpqJ8Ta40)

+There is also a line chart showing the user how their mood has changed over time.
+Here the algorithm tries to find positive and negative patterns in the journal entries, and then over time updates the line to show the proportion of positive and negative posts.

 ![image](https://drive.google.com/uc?export=view&id=1zUyFm96AtTIR4eo2qFy6f9CKw_tRLPc0)